- Must visit

 Discover the best of Stuttgart — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Stuttgart trip today.

-Soft egg noodles often served as a side dish with meat and gravy or enjoyed with cheese as 'Käsespätzle'.
+Soft egg noodles typical of Swabia, commonly served as a side dish or topped with cheese and onions.
+A staple of traditional Stuttgart cooking.

 Official public transport app